-Although Mainland China reformed its writing system in the 1950’s, people in Taiwan and Hong Kong have continued to use the traditional system.
+Officially starting from the 1950s, both the government and common people of Mainland China use simplified Chinese characters.
+People in Taiwan and Hong Kong, however, have continued to use the traditional system.
 Most Mainland Chinese immigrants who left before the reforms took place also still use traditional Chinese characters.
 This is why residents in China towns around the world usually still use traditional Chinese.

 “Traditional Chinese” is also called “unsimplified Chinese.”
-In Mandarin, traditional Chinese characters are called 繁体字 (written fántǐzì in pīnyīn).
+In Mandarin, people call traditional Chinese characters 繁体字 (written fántǐzì in pīnyīn).
 “Traditional Chinese” refers to Chinese text written using traditional Chinese characters.

 In the 1950’s, Mainland China's communist government began reforming the writing system by simplifying Chinese characters.
 The goal of these reforms was to reduce illiteracy by making Chinese characters easier to learn.

 The process of simplification reduced the number of strokes needed to write each character.
 This was supposed to make characters easier to learn and quicker and easier to write.
-The characters produced as a result are called simplified characters, or 简体字 (jiǎntǐzì).
+The characters the simplification process produced are called simplified characters, or 简体字 (jiǎntǐzì).

 These two characters look similar at first glance.
 If we look at enlarged versions of them side-by-side, however, we can clearly see the differences:

-The biggest difference between the two characters is that the traditional version on the right includes the Chinese character for “heart” (心, or xīn), while the simplified version on the left does not. “心” often appears in characters associated with emotions, which explains why it's present in “love.”
+The biggest difference is that the traditional character on the right includes the Chinese character for “heart” (心, or xīn), while the simplified version on the left does not. “心” often appears in characters associated with emotions, which explains why it's present in “love.”

 (See the below section on the debate about whether to teach traditional or simplified characters.)

-Another example of the difference between simplified and traditional characters is the character for electricity, written as 电 in simplified Chinese.
+Another example of the difference between simplified and traditional characters is the character for electricity, or 电 in simplified Chinese.

 In this example, the traditional Chinese character on the right contains 雨 (yǔ), the Chinese character for rain. 雨 is conspicuously absent in the simplified version on the left, however.
 The traditional word for electricity contains the character for rain because people associated electricity with thunderstorms in ancient times.